nextcloud/documentation/admin_manual/installation/installation_source.rst

 * Enter username and password for the administrative user account
 * Expand Advanced options to choose a data folder and the database system

-* If you are not using apache as the web server, please set the data directory to a location outside of the document root.
+* If you are not using Apache as the web server, please set the data directory to a location outside of the document root.

-* If following the Ubuntu-Apache-Mysql walk-through:
+* If following the Ubuntu-Apache-MySQL walk-through:

-  * choose mysql as Database backend (you might not be presented with any other choice, if only mysql is available anyway).
+  * choose MySQL as Database backend (you might not be presented with any other choice if you haven't installed any other database systems).
   * As Database host, enter ``localhost``.
   * As Database user enter ``root``.
-  * As Database password, enter the password you entered during installation of the mysql server package.
+  * As Database password, enter the password you entered during installation of the MySQL server package.
-  * As Database name, enter an arbitrary name as you see fit (but beware that there are restrictions as to what characters a database name may or may not contain, see the `MySQL Schema Object Names documentation`_ for details).
+  * As Database name, enter an arbitrary name as you see fit

+    * Beware that there are restrictions as to what characters a database name may or may not contain, see the
+      `MySQL Schema Object Names documentation`_ for details);
+    * Make sure to choose a name under which no database exists yet
   * ownCloud will use the provided credentials and create its own user with permissions only on its own database.